 - Always have spare memory cards, even if you are using high capacity versions

 - If you intend to back-up/download each day, you must have your own laptop or similar since computers are unlikely to be available at lodgings for simple transfers to memory sticks, etc.

 - Beware of wildlife - in the Falklands particularly, there is the striated cara cara, known locally as the 'johnny rook', which is both inquisitive and acquisitive and will quite happily pick up lens caps, covers and sunglasses if you are not vigilant.

-Watch our amazing Falklands video
+Watch our Falklands Wildlife Holiday video